Tunneling method for Hawking quanta in analogue gravity: Particle creation: subcritical flow

 \section{Particle creation: subcritical flow}

 Now, we complete our analysis by investigating a subcritical flow for which $|v|<1$ besides $|v_\mathrm{max}|\sim O(1)$.
-Then, no Killing/sonic horizon exists, hence such a flow mimics a very compact star rather than a black hole.
+Then, no Killing/sonic horizon exists, hence such a flow mimics an horizonless ultra compact object (a quasi-black hole) rather than a black hole, cf. \cite{albuquerque2023inverse,albuquerque2024inverse} for further references.
 This is a quite interesting case, given that experimental problems in shallow water waves experiments concerning the stability of horizons led to the prevalent realisation of such ``near-critical'' flows ~\cite{Weinfurtner:2010nu,Weinfurtner:2013zfa,Euve:2014aga,Euve:2015vml}.
 Experiments that nonetheless observed particle production.
 This led to several numerical~\cite{PhysRevD.90.044033,Michel:2015aga} and analytical investigations~\cite{Coutant_2016_Hawking_subcritical} which verified the presence of a particle flux albeit generically characterised by substantial deviations from thermality.

+Here we shall re-analyse this phenomenon using the tunneling method with the above introduced approximant trajectory.
+As we shall see, our technique will be able to capture the spontaneous emission of an analogue ultra compact object in an ``Hawking-like'' picture, through the tunneling method in a non-relativistic setting like ours.
+The absence of an acoustic horizon, however, will reflect in a strong non-thermal character of such ``pre-Hawking" particle production phenomenon.

+It is however important to stress that this effect will not be the only source of particle production for a subcritical flow in the presence of subluminal perturbations.
+What is described in the following reflects the fact that, for subluminal dispersion, and depending on the asymptotic values of the flow velocity $v(x)$, some high-energy (high $\alpha$) modes enjoy the presence of a turning point, as in figure~\ref{f:traj}.
+These modes, despite the absence of a sonic horizon, feel the presence of an EFH, and can be treated the same way as we have done in the supercritical case (because they admit two real solutions inside the EFH and four outside).

+However, besides this, there is always a dominant set of low-energy (low $\alpha$) modes, which will not show any turning point, thus admitting four real solutions on the whole $(x,t)$ plane.
+For such modes, it is possible to show, by analyzing the Bogoliubov coefficients in a $4 \times 4$ scattering matrix, that a stimulated processes may occur as well~\cite{Robertson_2016}.
+This latter effect has a completely different root to the one we focus here and could easily be dominant in a noisy experimental environment.

+Indeed, this would be more similar in nature to the so called ``Klein-paradox'' which describes a special case of superradiant amplification for scalar fields impinging on a potential barrier~\cite{brito2020superradiance}.
+Such a mechanism requires an incoming wave to start with, while the high-energy modes experiencing an EFH will also probe an effective ergoregion which allows for a spontaneous emission (vacuum instability).

+Nonetheless, we feel it is quite interesting to see how a spontaneous channel can be present even in the absence of a full fledged acoustic horizon, as it predicts that even ultra compact horizonless object could be evaporating in non-relativistic matter frameworks (like, for example, the so called Standard Model Extension, see e.g~\cite{Liberati:2013xla}).